rl1987/trickster.dev/tricksterblog/content/post/python-web-scraping-tips-and-tricks.md

   55. https://scrapinghub.com/
 ```

-If you are doing some Natural Language Processing and do not want to spent too much time on web scraping it might
+If you are doing some Natural Language Processing and do not want to spend too much time on web scraping it might
 be a helpful shortcut to call a command like this through Python `subprocess` module.

 Use `multiprocessing.dummy` for easy multithreading of highly parallel tasks